netkenny1/URL-shortner/Report.md

 This section provides evidence of the successful deployment to Google Cloud Run, including screenshots and verification of all deployment requirements.

-**📸 Screenshot Instructions:**
-1. Create a `screenshots/` directory in the project root
-2. Take screenshots as described in each subsection below
-3. Save them with the filenames shown in the image placeholders
-4. The screenshots will be automatically referenced in this report

 **Required Screenshots:**
 - `screenshots/cloud-run-dashboard.png` - Cloud Run service dashboard